-Alcohol addiction, or alcoholism, as it is commonly referred to describe the relationship between the individual and alcohol.
+Alcohol addiction, or alcoholism, as it is commonly referred to, describes the relationship between the individual and alcohol.
 The majority of people drink alcohol safely.
-They have a relationship with alcohol whereby, they will drink within recommended limits, stop when they have had enough and generally drink appropriately and sensibly.
+They have a relationship with alcohol whereby, they will drink within recommended limits, stop when they have had enough, and generally drink appropriately and sensibly.

 Alcohol addiction looks a lot different to this!
 Alcohol addiction is a biopsychosocial condition which often requires treatment in an alcohol rehab.
 This means that there are biological factors, psychological factors and social factors.
 People develop addictions for a whole range of reasons and there is not one simple cause (unfortunately).

 Alcoholism is a chronic, and often progressive illness which manifests in a variety of symptoms.
 Although over 24% of the UK drink more than the recommended amounts, clearly 24% of people are not an alcoholic.
 In the UK, 600,000 people meet the criteria for alcoholism.
 500,000 of them have never sought help.